Pekkawi/Website/README.md

 # Web Interface for The Core

-This web page is designed with Next.js to help manage access permissions for workshop equipment.
-It allows administrators to view users, remove/add permissions and roles, add a new machine(permission), manage machines and check their usage history.
+This web page is designed in Next.js to help manage access for workshop equipment.
+It allows administrators to view users, change their roles and permissions, add a new machine type, manage machines and check their usage history.

 ## Project Overview

-This project aims to create an efficient access control system for workshop equipment, providing:
+This project aims to create an access control system for workshop equipment, providing:

 - **User Management**: View registered users and manage their roles and what machines they are allowed to use or delete them.
 - **Permission Management**: Easily add new machines as permissions.